bradykey/PandemicSimulation/README.txt

 JAR File Contents
 =================

-The CellularPandemic.jar contains 2 main sub-packages under com.pandemic and
+The GENeticPANdemic.jar contains 2 main sub-packages under com.pandemic and
 a single DataCollection.java class that handles the output of the data found by the simulation.